 Break Down of S12.9XXA

 S12.9XXA stands for unspecified fracture of neck, initial encounter for closed fracture.
-It’s a code used to document a fracture of one or more cervical vertebrae (C1–C7) when the specific vertebra or fracture type is not specified, during the initial encounter for active treatment such as immobilization, traction, or surgery.
+It’s a code used to document a fracture of one or more cervical vertebrae (C1–C7) when the specific vertebra or fracture type has not yet been fully identified during the initial encounter for active treatment such as immobilization, traction, or surgery.
+As data shows, one third of injuries occur at level C2 while the other half occurs at level C6 or C7 of the cervical vertebrae.

 Breaking down the code helps clarify its purpose: